annamalai-muthiah/Machine.Learning/Tier.1.Predictive.Modeling.md

-It appears the variable "size" has a stronger influence on the al level than "season".
+It appears that the variable "size" has a stronger influence on the al level than "season".

 ```r
 par(mfrow = c(1, 2))  # partition the plot area to accomodate two images